 - WiFi Device: Select the device listed: Marvell AVASTAR Wireless

 d) Verify that the pen trigger works by clicking the eraser button on the Surface Pen.
-Windows Ink will open on the Surface device, and the media player PC should begin playing the pen video.
+Windows Ink will open on the Surface device, and the media player PC will begin playing the pen video.
 Note that if you hold down the eraser button, the system will activate Cortana instead of triggering the video.
-Shortly after the video plays, the two media players will sync up again and begin playing the same videos at the same time.
+If this doesn't work, make sure the pen is actually paired to the device.

-e) Surface Pro only: Verify that the keyboard trigger works by removing the keyboard from the Surface Pro 4.
-The media player PC should begin playing the keyboard video when the keyboard is removed from or attached to the device.
-Note that if you trigger on one device then there will be a delay before the same trigger will activate from another device.
+e) Verify that the keyboard trigger works by removing the keyboard from the Surface Pro.
+The media player PC will immediately begin playing a keyboard video when the keyboard is removed from, or attached to, the Surface Pro.

 Step 9: Apply Support Stickers / Final Clean-Up

 Once the devices are installed and all of the software is running, please take the following steps before leaving the store:

-- Place a label on the media player PCs - "For 24/7 support please email: firstname.lastname@example.org"
+- Place a label on the media player PC - "For 24/7 support please email: firstname.lastname@example.org"

 - Europe: "For 24/7 support email: email@example.com"